It’s official, we all become our mums at the age of 33.

 Is this good news or bad news?
 Your experience will tell you

 Depending on your relationship with your mother, this scientific fact may or may not fill you with complete delight.
 Certainly, as Diane says, girls often struggle with separating their identity from their mothers, because our mothers are the first and most dominant female role model we have.
-So, we do ‘copy’ them to some degree?
+So, we do ‘copy’ them to some degree.
 Because that’s how we learn.

 But she also says there are lots of ways to accept and move beyond any negative feelings we may have with this, using grace and good humour too.

 “Although we may feel like we’re just like our parents, a slight shift in how we deal with these struggles and how they are handled might be enough to make a big difference in the outcome.
 But don’t think this will put you above criticism.
-Your kids will still need to point out what you have done wrong – it’s part of growing up,” writes Diane.
+Your kids will still need to point out what you have done wrong – it’s part of growing up,” says Diane.

 Four steps to making peace with your mum-like traits

-Ultimately, Mums aren’t all bad. *wink* Some of their most annoying habits are kind of useful!
-Diane, herself lists being organised, having energy and her love of books as her favourite inherited qualities.
+Ultimately, mums aren’t all bad. *wink* Some of their most annoying habits are kind of useful!
+Diane herself lists being organised, having energy and her love of books as her favourite inherited qualities.

 So if you need some help finding your mojo in this area of your life, these four facts from Diane may support the process.